amignan/pred_EQ_aftershockXYZ/README.md

 See also:

-(3) Coursera/IBM Advanced Data Science Capstone project [video](https://www.youtube.com/watch?v=k8ciiViRqPA)

-(4) [ArXiv preprint](https://arxiv.org/abs/1904.01983) **One neuron is more informative than a deep neural network for aftershock pattern forecasting** where we go one step further in the analysis, showing that a logistic regression (one neuron) performs as well as, if not better than any more complex neural network.
+(3) Our follow-up study, also published in Nature **One neuron versus deep learning in aftershock prediction** where we go one step further in the analysis, showing that a logistic regression (one neuron) performs as well as, if not better than any more complex neural network [Mignan & Broccardo, 2019](https://www.nature.com/articles/s41586-019-1582-8).

 NB: in (1), in case GitHub cannot load a notebook, use instead https://nbviewer.jupyter.org/github/amignan/pred_seism_aftXYZ/blob/master/notebooks/NOTEBOOK_NAME.ipynb